IQDevs/blog/_posts/2017-06-20-Crafting Code 1.markdown

 So, "why should I consider a passthrough design?", you may wonder!
 Here are some reasons why:

 * Passthroughs allow you to completely maintain your own code when working with a team of developers.
+That is to say your code needs not be scattered around, nor will anyone need direct access to any of your functions; you make your inner functions private, provide a `passthrough` function and you roll!

 *